 We consider Harwich's economy very strong.
 The town, with an estimated population of 12,304, is in Barnstable County in the Barnstable Town MSA, which we consider broad and diverse.
-The town has a projected per capita effective buying income of 123% of the national level and per capita market value of \$405,010.
-Overall, market value grew by 3.5% over the past year to \$5 billion in fiscal 2017.
+The town has a projected per capita effective buying income of 123% of the national level and per capita market value of \$431,874.
+Overall, market value has grown by 6.6% during the past year to \$5.3 billion in fiscal 2018.
 The county unemployment rate was 4.7% in 2016.

-Harwich is a residential community on the southeast corner of Cape Cod on Nantucket Sound, about 80 miles from Boston.
+Harwich is a residential community in Barnstable County on the southeast corner of Cape Cod on Nantucket Sound, about 80 miles from Boston.
 Due to the substantial number of seasonal second homes, population estimates double in the summer.
 While Harwich has been evolving into more of a year-round community, its economy continues to depend on second-home owners and summer visitors.
 Seasonal employment--such as retail trade, accommodations, and food services--accounts for a large portion of the local employment base.